Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Evaluation

 \subsubsection{Evaluating QAOA Performance}

-The QAOA algorithm seeks to optimize a quantum circuit such that the output state minimizes or maximizes some cost function.
+The QAOA algorithm seeks to optimize a quantum circuit such that the output state minimizes a cost function.
 Here, we obtain and evaluate on the raw dataset from Google \cite{harrigan2021quantum}.
 For all problems within this data set, they aim to minimize the expectation value of the cost function $C$.
-Therefore, the goal is to minimize $C$.
 To evaluate performance, they use the Cost Ratio.
 Cost Ratio is the ratio of $C$ to the minimum value of $C$, or $C_\text{min}$, which is defined in Equation~\ref{eqn:cmin}:

 Due to the fact that all problems have a negative $C_\text{min}$, improving algorithms increase their CR values.
-Therefore, to evaluate our performance of \sol{} on this dataset, we evaluate our relative performance, $CR_\text{Improvement} = \frac{CR_\text{\sol{}}}{CR_\text{Prior}}$, where $CR_\text{\sol{}}$ is the CR post \sol{} application, and $CR_\text{Prior}$ is the CR attained in the paper.
+Therefore, to evaluate our performance of \sol{}, we evaluate our relative performance, $CR_\text{Improvement} = \frac{CR_\text{\sol{}}}{CR_\text{Prior}}$, where $CR_\text{\sol{}}$ is the CR post \sol{} application, and $CR_\text{Prior}$ is the CR attained in the paper.
 We note that frequent calibration data of Google's 53-qubit Sycamore processor is not publicly available.
-Hence, we use the published average performance.
+Hence, we use the published statistics.